Why play one pocket?

 One pocket is a game with the ability to transform every pool player into a more complete one.
 However, not everyone shares that opinion.
 Many players think one pocket is just a boring game.
 I’ll preach one pocket with utter conviction and tell you why I think differently.

 I can imagine that not everybody finds his or her peace in playing a game of one pocket, like I do.
 I therefore don’t want to argue one has to be the over-thinking type of mind to appoint one pocket as the favorite game within their repertoire.
 I do want to argue that one pocket can be meaningful to every pool player.
 It’s the game of games because all elements of pool come together in a unique way.

 The dominant line of reasoning

 Playing one pocket requires specific tactical, strategical, technical, and mental skills.
 I’ll explain them to you from my own perspective.
 Acquiring and internalizing these specific skills required for one pocket benefits a pool player in all other pool games.
 I’ll use this argument as an entry point to this article about why you, future enthusiasts, should play one pocket.

-The line of reasoning above dominates the minds of most professionals who play the game of one pocket, although there are not many who do.
-It’s not surprising they dedicate more time to other pool games, because there’s more to gain in terms of money.
+The line of reasoning above dominates the minds of professionals who play the game of one pocket, although there are not many who do.
+It’s not surprising most others dedicate more time to other pool games, because there’s more to gain in terms of money.